davidmweber/soulstar/README.md

  - The Rust embedded ecosystem is potent but immature.
 That being said, it is actually really nice to work with and is rapidly evolving.
  - Make sure that you set suitable interval and window value for the BLE scanner, especially if you are advertising.
-In particular, the *interval* value must be smaller than *window* else the stack just crashes at some point.
+In particular, the *interval* value must be greater than *window* else the stack just crashes at some point.